Perfect Pairings Call for Participants

 The Museum’s Support:

-The museum’s Public Programs and Community Engagement team will provide support for participants by providing a suggested framework for the development of recipes.
+The Museum’s Public Programs and Community Engagement team will provide support for participants by providing a suggested framework for the development of recipes.
 The project framework reflects the title of our exhibition:

-Assignment 1 – EAT: Cook your favourite dish for your project partner and enjoy it together while getting to know one another.
+Assignment 1 – EAT: Cook your favourite dish for your partner and enjoy it together while getting to know one another.

 Assignment 2 – MAKE: Design a new recipe that reflects elements of both your cultures.
 This assignment may include shopping (and/or foraging) for ingredients together, cooking in each other’s kitchens or in another location, and discussing ideas with others.